wekontrol/FinanceV1.4/replit.md

 13. **parseTransactionFromAudio** - Audio speech-to-text
 14. **parseTransactionFromReceipt** - Receipt image OCR

+## ✅ TRANSLATOR ROLE - NEW! 🌍

+**New User Category: TRANSLATOR**
+- Dedicated role for managing translations across the app
+- Can edit translation values directly in UI
+- Can add new languages to the system (with base language copy)
+- Interface only visible to TRANSLATOR and SUPER_ADMIN roles
+- Access via sidebar menu: "Traduções" (Languages icon)

+**How It Works:**
+- Backend table: `translations(id, language, key, value, created_by, updated_at, status)`
+- API endpoints: `/api/translations/*` (protected by role check)
+- UI Component: `TranslationManager.tsx` with language selector + search + editor
+- Real-time translation updates with status management (draft/active)
+- Users of each language can be trained to contribute translations
+- Perfect for Angola's multiple national languages (Umbundu, Lingala, etc)

 ## ✅ MULTI-LANGUAGE SYSTEM - COMPLETE & FULLY FUNCTIONAL

 ### Major Features: